lachie83/aci-connector-k8s/README.md

  1. A working `az` command-line client - [Install azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
  2. A Kubernetes cluster with a working `kubectl` - [Set up a Kubernetes cluster on Azure](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-kubernetes-walkthrough)

+## Current Features
+Please refer to the examples directory for the current supported items in the Kubernetes Pod spec.
+In addition, the following features are currently supported when defined within a Kubernetes Pod spec.
+* Environment Variables
+* Commands

+## Limitations
+The following features are not currently supported when defined in the Kubernetes Pod spec.
+* ConfigMaps
+* Secrets
+* ImagePullSecrets
+* ServiceAccounts
+* Volumes

 ## Quickstart

 1. Edit `examples/aci-connector.yaml` and supply environment variables